Weekly waves: EUR/USD, Bitcoin, and US 30

 -

-EUR/USD failed to make a bearish break below the bear flag pattern.
-But now price action has made a bearish bounce at the 61.8% Fib is and retesting the support again.
+The Bitcoin crypto pair (BTC/USD) seemed to have completed a bearish wave A last week.
+But this week we decided to make a revision to that Elliott Wave forecast.

-Our weekly analysis on Elliott Waves takes a close look at the EUR/USD, the Bitcoin crypto currency, and the US30 stock market.
+Our weekly Elliott Wave analysis reviews the EUR/USD, the Bitcoin cryptocurrency, and the US30 stock market

 -